 Produced with the support of partners and funders:

-The performance of Mighty River was recorded and broadcast by the BBC at Hull City Hall on BBC Radio 3.
+The performance of Mighty River was recorded and broadcast live on 1 July 2017 by the BBC at Hull City Hall on BBC Radio 3.